-Hello 2018!!!
+Hello 2019!!!
 Is today National Everybody Start Your Diet Day?
-Actually, I think that was January 2.
+It just might be.
+I know it is for me.

 Oh no, wait… let’s just STOP right there.

 This is not going to be another “it’s January so let’s all go on a diet” post.
 Ugh, enough!
 Instead, let’s focus on getting healthy no matter how many Christmas kringles we’ve got stored behind our navels.
 A special thank you to Bob (our architect) for introducing us the the O&H Kringle.
 Major Wow.
 Let’s detox our bodies, our kitchens, and our minds.
 So while you’re putting away all your holiday kibbles, put a pot of this cabbage detox soup on to keep you warm, healthy, and toasty.

 How to Make Fat Burning Detox Cabbage Soup